Forward Primal-Dual Half-Forward Algorithm for Splitting Four Operators: Problem Statement and Proposed Algorithm

-under the assumption that its solution set is nonempty. \end{pro} Under standard qualification conditions, Problem~\ref{pro:opti} is equivalent to,
+under the assumption that its solution set is nonempty. \end{pro} Under standard qualification conditions, { for example, $0 \in \sri(\dom g +L(\dom f))$ (see also \cite[Proposition 6.19]{bauschkebook2017})}, Problem~\ref{pro:opti} is equivalent to

 where $\partial f$ denotes the subdifferential of the function $f$.
 By setting $A = \partial f$, $B=\partial g$, $C=\nabla h$, and $D = \nabla d$, Problem~\ref{pro:opti} can be seen as a particular case of the primal monotone inclusion on \eqref{eq:primalinclu}.
 Note that, by \cite[Corollary~18.17]{bauschkebook2017}, $\nabla d$ is $\beta$-cocoercive and $\nabla h$ is $1/\zeta$-cocoercive, then \eqref{eq:inclupartial} can be solved by the Condat-V\~u algorithm by considering the $(\beta+1/\zeta)$-cocoercive operator $(\nabla h +\nabla d)$.
-However, not every Lipschitizan operator is cocoercive, even in monotone inclusions associated with optimization problems it might be necessary to deal with non cocoercive Lipschitizian operators.
+However, not every Lipschitizan operator is cocoercive, { for instance, consider the linear operator $T\colon \R^2 \to \R^2$ given by $T(x,y)=(-y,x)$.
+Moreover, even in monotone inclusions associated with optimization problems it might be necessary to deal with non cocoercive Lipschitizian operators (see Section~\ref{section:saddle})}.
 For instance, in adjoint mismatch inverse problems, the solution is approximated by solving a relaxed monotone inclusions associated to an optimization problem (see \cite{ChouzenouxPesquetRoldan2023}).
-This leads to a disconnection between the Lipschitzian property and cocoercivity.
-Additional examples of non cocoercive Lipschitzian operators arising from optimization problems are available in \cite[Example~1]{CombettesMinh2022} and in \cite{Rieger2020AMC}.
+This leads to a disconnection between the Lipschitz property and cocoercivity.
+Additional examples of non cocoercive Lipschitz operators arising from optimization problems are available in \cite[Example~1]{CombettesMinh2022} and in \cite{Rieger2020AMC}.

 In this article, we propose the following algorithm for solving Problem~\ref{pro:main}. \begin{algo} In the context of Problem~\ref{pro:main}, let $(x_0,u_0)\in \H\times \G$, let $(\sigma,\tau)\in \RPP^2$, suppose that $\tau\rho>-1$, and consider the iteration: